synchrotron-solaris/dev-booleanoperator/README.rst

 Execution
 =========

-After installation, application can be launched by typing
+After installation, server can be launched by typing

 .. code-block:: bash